Bojjala Gopala Krishna Reddy: Alipiri Bomb Blast

 On 1 October 2003, Bojjala Gopalkrishna Reddy along with Andhra Pradesh Chief Minister Chandrababu Naidu received minor injuries when a mine blast hit the chief minister's convoy at Alipiri Road.

 Chandrababu Naidu along with Reddy was on his way to Tirupati, where Brahmotsavam celebrations are on at the Lord Venkateswara temple.

 Gopala Krishna Reddy received injuries to his shoulder and chest.

 Chandrababu Naidu received minor injuries to his chest, nose and right hand.

 Death

-Reddy died of a heart attack on 6 May 2022 in a hospital in Hyderabad while he was undergoing treatment.
+Reddy died of a heart attack on 6 May 2022 in a hospital in Hyderabad while he was undergoing treatment for COVID-19, during the COVID-19 pandemic in India.
+He had been in hospital for three months at the time of his death.